danielcastillosn5-source/CARROS/README.md

 	-- AUTO
 	--------------------------------------------------

+	if flyingCar
-	if flyingCar and bodyVelocityCar
+	and bodyVelocityCar
+	and bodyGyroCar
-	and bodyGyroCar and mainPart then
+	and mainPart then

+		local Camera =
+			workspace.CurrentCamera

-		local direccion = Vector3.zero
+		local direccion =
+			Vector3.zero

 		-- PC

 		if UserInputService.KeyboardEnabled then

+			if UserInputService:IsKeyDown(
+				Enum.KeyCode.W
-			if UserInputService:IsKeyDown(Enum.KeyCode.W) then
+			) then

-				direccion += Camera.CFrame.LookVector
+				direccion +=
+					Camera.CFrame.LookVector

 			end

+			if UserInputService:IsKeyDown(
+				Enum.KeyCode.S
-			if UserInputService:IsKeyDown(Enum.KeyCode.S) then
+			) then

-				direccion -= Camera.CFrame.LookVector
+				direccion -=
+					Camera.CFrame.LookVector

 			end

+			if UserInputService:IsKeyDown(
+				Enum.KeyCode.A
-			if UserInputService:IsKeyDown(Enum.KeyCode.A) then
+			) then

-				direccion -= Camera.CFrame.RightVector
+				direccion -=
+					Camera.CFrame.RightVector

 			end

+			if UserInputService:IsKeyDown(
+				Enum.KeyCode.D
-			if UserInputService:IsKeyDown(Enum.KeyCode.D) then
+			) then

-				direccion += Camera.CFrame.RightVector
+				direccion +=
+					Camera.CFrame.RightVector

 			end

 		end

 		-- CELULAR

-		local character = Player.Character
-		local humanoid = character and
-			character:FindFirstChildOfClass("Humanoid")

-		if humanoid and humanoid.MoveDirection.Magnitude > 0 then
+		if Humanoid.MoveDirection.Magnitude > 0 then

-			direccion = humanoid.MoveDirection
+			direccion =
+				Humanoid.MoveDirection

 		end